Plumbing Mistakes That Can Cost You Big: Avoid These 5 Errors

 #5 Not Hiring a Licensed Plumber

-There are good reasons to hire a licensed plumbing contractor to make installations, repairs or maintenance, including the safety of a building’s occupants.
+Leave it to the professionals.
+There are good reasons to hire a licensed plumbing contractor to make installations, repairs, or maintenance, including the safety of a building’s occupants.
 Poorly installed and maintained plumbing fixtures can lead to injuries such as falling on wet surfaces.